All-Ireland Senior Club Hurling Championship

 The GAA Hurling All-Ireland Senior Club Championship, known simply as the All-Ireland Club Championship, is an annual inter-county hurling competition organised by the Gaelic Athletic Association (GAA).
-It is the highest inter-county club hurling competition in Ireland, and has been contested every year since the 1970-71 championship (except for 2020-2021, due to the COVID-19 pandemic).
+It is the highest inter-county club hurling competition in Ireland, and has been contested every year since the 1970–71 championship (except for 2020–21, due to the COVID-19 pandemic).

 The final, currently held on the third Sunday in January, is the culmination of a series of games played between October and February with the winners receiving the Tommy Moore Cup.
 The All-Ireland Championship has always been played on a straight knockout basis whereby once a team loses they are eliminated from the championship.
 Currently qualification is limited to teams competing in the Galway Championship, the Leinster Championship, the Munster Championship and the Ulster Championship.

 Four teams currently participate in the All-Ireland semi-finals.
-The most successful teams are from Galway – seven Galway clubs have won the All-Ireland title on 13 separate occasions.
+The most successful teams are from County Galway – seven Galway clubs have won the All-Ireland title on 14 separate occasions.

 The title has been won by 26 clubs, 10 of whom have won the title more than once.
-The current holders and all-time record-holders are Ballyhale Shamrocks, who have won the championship on 9 occasions.
+The all-time record-holders are Ballyhale Shamrocks, who have won the championship on 9 occasions.

+Na Fianna of Dublin are the title holders, having defeated Sarsfields of Cork by 2–23 to 0–20 in the 2025 final.

 History

 Beginnings

 Since the foundation of the Gaelic Athletic Association in 1884, challenge, exhibition and tournament matches between clubs on an inter-county level were commonplace.
 Throughout the 1930s and 1940s, Glen Rovers of Cork and Ahane of Limerick regularly clashed in off-season games.
 In the 1950s the Cork Churches Tournament came to be recognised as the unofficial All-Ireland Club Championship.
 The tournament was an initiative by the then Bishop of Cork and Ross, Cornelius Lucey, to raise money to build five new churches in the fast developing suburbs of Cork.
 Participation was by invitation and was extended to the country’s current best hurling teams.
 This tournament lasted for five years, however, by the 1960s there was a growing appetite for a similar competition.
 In 1965 the Munster Council organised the Munster Senior Club Hurling Championship.
 Following the success of this provincial championship, Donegal, Galway and Wexford put down a motion for the introduction of All-Ireland club championships in both codes at the GAA's Congress in 1969.
-The motion was successful and the competition eventually began in 1970-71.
+The motion was successful and the competition eventually began in 1970–71.